kurt-krueckeberg/d-docs/notes/arrays-and-slices.md

 # Arrays and Slices

-The D language spec article on [arrays](https://dlang.org/spec/arrays.html) gives a thorough explanation of all features and aspects of arrays.
-All of the following are arrays in D:
+See the D language spec [arrays](https://dlang.org/spec/arrays.html) a how to use arrays in D. All of the following are arrays in D:

 1. Raw pointers
 2. Static arrays.